Mike Windischmann

-Michael Windischmann (born December 6, 1965, in Nuremberg, West Germany) is an American retired soccer defender who played in both the Major Indoor Soccer League and the American Soccer League.
+Michael Windischmann (born December 6, 1965) is an American retired soccer defender who played in both the Major Indoor Soccer League and the American Soccer League.
 He earned fifty caps with the U.S. national team and was the captain of the U.S. team at the 1990 FIFA World Cup.
 He is a member of the National Soccer Hall of Fame.

 Youth

-Although born in Germany, Windischmann's family moved to the United States when he was an infant.
+Windischmann was born in Nuremberg, West Germany, but his family moved to the United States when he was an infant.
 He attended Thomas Edison High School in New York City.
 He began playing soccer when he was six years old and developed as a player, not in the school system, but playing for local New York City clubs.
 These included Blau-Weiss Gottschee, S.C.
 Gjoa and Queens United.
 He played college soccer at Adelphi University.
 In 1986, Adelphi University inducted Windischmann into the school's Athletic Hall of Fame.